Clinicians who need to submit data to MIPS

 If you participate in Advanced APMs, but don't meet the threshold, you may become a Partial QP.
 Partial QPs can choose if they want to participate in MIPS.

-CMS completed the first review in December 2016 by examining claims from September 1, 2015 through August 31, 2016.
-CMS reviewed Medicare Part B Claims data and PECOS data and will only apply it to 2017 (Performance Year 1).
+CMS completed the first review in December 2017 by examining claims from September 1, 2016 through August 31, 2017.
+CMS reviewed Medicare Part B Claims data and PECOS data and will only apply it to program year 2018.

-CMS completed the second review in December 29, 2017.
-CMS examined Medicare Part B Claims data from September 1, 2016 through August 31, 2017 and PECOS data.
+CMS completed the second review in late 2018.
+CMS will examine Medicare Part B Claims data from September 1, 2017 through August 31, 2018 and PECOS data.
 If you joined a new practice during this time period, your eligibility under that practice will be evaluated during the second review.

-Check if you are clinician who bills to Medicare and needs to submit data to MIPS by simply entering your National Provider Identifier (NPI) number into our tool.
+Check if you are clinician who bills to Medicare and needs to submit data to MIPS by simply entering your National Provider Identifier (NPI) number into this tool.

 How is Special Status calculated?